yenszen/Sprint-Challenge--User-Interface/README.md

 1. If you were to describe semantic HTML to the next cohort of students, what would you say?

+Semantic HTML are HTML tags that are assigned specific roles that they should play in a webpage.
+They are thus given meaning instead of having to manually assign a meaning to each tag individually using classes, since the latter will not be registered by web browsers.

 2. Name two big differences between ```display: block;``` and ```display: inline;```.

+Display block creates a line break whereas display inline does not.
+Also, display block allows us to set the width and height of the box whereas display inline has its specifications determined by its parent container.

 3. What are the 4 areas of the box model?

+The 4 areas of the box model are: content, padding, border and margin.

 4. While using flexbox, what axis does the following property work on: ```align-items: center```?

+Align-items work on the cross axis.

 5. Explain why git is valuable to a team of developers.

+Git is valuable to a team of developers because it keeps track of all the changes made by each individual team members as well as the project changes as a whole.
+This record-keeping will be useful in the event of having to revert to previous versions.
+Moreover, it facilitates team collaboration as each team member is able to work on a certain part of the project in unison with the others which saves time.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.